-Be warned though, huskies seem to love the sound of their own voice.
-Training them to become even more vocal might lead to a few headaches for both you and your neighbours!
+Be warned, though; huskies seem to love the sound of their own voice.
+Training them to become even more vocal might lead to a few headaches for both you and your neighbors!

 What Breeds Are More Suited To Being A Guard Dog

 If you’re still intent on getting a guard dog, you might be wondering which breeds are better suited to the job than huskies.
 We’ve listed below some of the best breeds for becoming guard dogs.

 - Appenzeller Sennenhund